tpsara/iDhi/README.md

 <a name="Introduction"></a>

+# Introduction

 **About this document**

-# Introduction
 This document describes how to connect iDhi device running Android-10 with Azure IoT Java SDK.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
--   Registering your IoT device
+-   Registering iDhi
--   Provisioning your devices on Device Provisioning service
+-   Provisioning iDhi on Device Provisioning Service
 -   Build and deploy Azure IoT SDK on device

 <a name="Prerequisites"></a>